BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-29-babitch-the-story-behind-our-table-soccer-web-application.md

 * if a game is played right now
 * who played
 * The live score
-* for each goal, in live who score, and on which side :)
+* for each goal, in live, who score, and on which side :)

 The live part use a Faye server, which you can host freely on Heroku (more information on Readme.md).
 You configure a channel name, and all actions done on the new game view are forwarded to the Faye server, forwarded back to the client listening on the Live view.
 It just rocks !

 ## Stats

-All of this would be useless if you don't have anyway to compare your ... stats to others competitors, right ?
+All of this would be useless if you don't have any way to compare your ... stats to others competitors, right ?
 So stats section is here for that purpose.
 It show you :

 * the last match played
 * a table sortable for each stats of each players
 * an individual card by players
+* a table sortable for each stats of each teams

-And for each players, you have access to a lot of stats :
+And for each players and teams, you have access to a lot of stats :

-* Number of goals (+ % per Balls)
+* Percentage of goals per balls played
-* Number of goals conceided (+ % per Balls)
+* Percentage of victory/loose per game
-* Number of victory/loose (+ % per game)
+* Number of Gameplayed
+* Team Goalaverage
 * ...

+There was some long debate about how stats has to be computed : On the server side ? (not really the goal of a REST Api ...), on the client side ?
+After some successfull tries, we decide to compute stats on the client side, in an Angular.Js Service.
+The service load the last 300 games, and compute team and player stats fastly.

+## Admin

+Probably the first screen you will need, for a simple way to add, modify, or delete players.

 # Conclusion

-Working on a side-project like this is awesome !
+Working on our free (or lunch) time on a side-project like this is awesome !
 It allows us to use several technologies or tools we don't use often, to improve our knowledge on tons of other things, and to mix teams who don't work a lot together.

 One other thing interested to remember about that project : Keep things as simple & small as possible (according to KISS principles) !
 And only when your simple project is done, iterate by adding more & more features.